Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si: Experimental methods

 \subsection{Thermal Characterization}

 Time-domain thermoreflectance (TDTR) measurements were performed using a pump-probe system with a Mai Tai Ti:sapphire laser with a repetition rate of 80 MHz.
-A schematic of the optical layout of the front/back and front/front setup is shown in FIG \ref{ff_vs_fb}.
 In the front/front setup, both the pump and probe beam impinges on the top Al layer.
 In the front/back setup, the pump beam impinges through the sapphire substrate and is absorbed by the bottom Al layer.
 The probe beam hits the top Al layer on the opposite side of the stack.

 \\ All measurements were done with a laser wavelength of 783 nm.
 The pump beam is modulated at a frequency of 10.7 MHz by an electro-optic modulator (Conoptics 350-160 with model 25D driver).
 The probe beam is modulated to 200 Hz by a mechanical chopper.
 The pump beam goes through a mechanical delay stage (Akribis Systems DGL150), which allows a maximum of 13 ns delay relative to the probe pulses.
 We measure the thermal response of the top Al layer at delay times between -30 ps to 9000 ps.
 A more detailed description of the experimental setup, optics, and technical discussions of our pump/probe system can be found in Ref \cite{gomez2020high}.